SWIS Africa Launches Initiative to Boost Women’s Participation in STEM

 Speaking during the onboarding session held on May 2, 2026, the Co-founder and Executive Director of SWIS Africa, Samuel Ogunsola, described the selection process as rigorous and merit-based, urging beneficiaries to take full advantage of the opportunity.

-He charged the beneficiaries to build strong professional networks, acquire relevant skills and position themselves as catalysts for change within their communities and industries.
+He charged them to build strong professional networks, acquire relevant skills and position themselves as catalysts for change within their communities and industries.

 SWIS Africa added that participants would be integrated into an alumni network to foster continuous engagement, mentorship and long-term professional development beyond the duration of the programme.